What are trusts?

 Trusts which fall in the relevant property regime are:

 - all life interest trusts created in the settlor’s lifetime after 22 March 2006

 - any life interest trust created before 22 March 2006 where the beneficiaries were changed after 6 October 2008.

 If a relevant property trust is set up in the settlor’s lifetime this gives rise to an immediate charge to inheritance tax but at the lifetime rate of 20%.
 If the value of the gift (and certain earlier gifts) is below £325,000 no tax is payable.
 Discretionary trusts set up under a will attract the normal inheritance tax charge at the death rate of 40%.

 Relevant property trusts are charged to tax every ten years (known as the periodic charge) at a maximum rate of 6% of the value of the assets on each tenth anniversary of the setting up of the trust.
-Historically by careful planning the value could often be maintained under the taxable limit, for example by the use of multiple trusts.
-The Government will introduce new rules to target avoidance through the use of multiple trusts and has issued draft legislation on this issue following consultation.
+Historically by careful planning the value could often be maintained under the taxable limit.
+For example by the use of multiple trusts.
+The Government will introduce new rules to target avoidance through the use of multiple trusts.
+It has issued draft legislation on this issue following consultation.